-Our interview with Michael Glasser of Wilstone raised another interesting occupation of the Airfield; he had a pleasant memory of film nights after the war, hosted by Polish refugees who had made their home there after the Americans went home.
+Our interview with Michael Glasser of Wilstone raised another interesting occupation of the Airfield; he had a pleasant memory of film nights after the war, hosted by Polish displaced persons who had made their home there after the Americans went home.
 This was in the part of the Airfield located in Marsworth so, using existing contacts there with a similar interest in local history (many thanks to Sandra Costello and Tony Gabis) we tried to find out more.
-We discovered that Sandra, Tony and other volunteers, in addition to creating that excellent memorial on Lukes Lane, had also created a well-designed website which tells the story of the ‘Marsworth Hostel’.
+We discovered that Sandra, Tony and other volunteers, in addition to creating that excellent memorial on Long Marston Road had also created a well-designed website which tells the story of the ‘Marsworth Polish Hostel’.

 Finding Out More